 $3,300 – One Bedroom Dwelling Unit

 $4,200 – Two Bedroom Dwelling Unit

 $4,500 – Three Bedroom or larger Dwelling Unit

-Related to rent increases, the tenant now can submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
-The landlord is then obligated to pay the relocation assistance within 31 calendar days after receiving the tenant's request.
+Regarding rent increases, the tenant now can submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
+The landlord is then obligated to pay the relocation assistance within 31 calendar days of receiving the tenant's request.